January 01, 2018 • 3 min read

 [My major professional goal is to] submit twelve CFP proposals to technical conferences in 2017.

-How did I do?
-I submitted eleven CFPs.
-Waiting until December for my final submission was a bad strategy, because I couldn't find any conferences accepting CFPs this month that matched my interests.
+In the end I submitted eleven CFPs.
+Waiting until December for my final submission was a bad strategy, because I couldn’t find any conferences accepting CFPs this month that matched my interests.

 My main professional goal for 2018 is to submit 10 CFPs.